goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-❌ **Otherwise:** Not only you spend long daily hours on understanding the main code, now also what should have been the simple part of the day (testing) stretches your brain
+❌ **Otherwise:** Not only do you spend hours understanding the main code, but what should have been the simplest part of the day (testing) stretches your brain

 <br/>